 Seville's parish churches display a fascinating variety of architectural styles.
 Several are converted mosques with belfries built over their minarets, others range through Mudejar and Gothic (sometimes in combination), Renaissance and Baroque.
 Most are kept locked except early in the morning, or in the evenings from about 7 pm until 10 pm - a promising time for a church crawl, especially as they're regularly interspersed with bars!

-For good circuit make first towards Gothic San Pedro, where a marble tablet records Velazquez's baptism and San Marcos, with a fine minaret tower.
-Nearby, in this old cobbled part of town, is the 15th-century Convento de Santa Paula (Tues-Sunday) 10.30 am - 12.30 pm and 4.30 - 6.30 pm), its church decorated with a vivid ceramic facade and superb tile work, with an excellent museum containing fine artwork by Zurbaran and Riber among others.
+For a good circuit, make first towards Gothic San Pedro near the Setas, where a marble tablet records Velazquez's baptism, and then San Marcos in the Macrena district, with a fine minaret tower.
+Nearby, in the Macarena district, is the 15th-century Convento de Santa Paula (Tuesday-Sunday 10.30 am - 12.30 pm and 16.30 - 18.30), its church decorated with a vivid ceramic facade and superb tile work, with an excellent museum containing fine artwork by Zurbaran and Ribero among others.
 Further on you meet the last remaining stretch of Moorish city walls - remains of the Almoravid fortifications which once spanned 12 gates and 166 towers.
-Now there's only one gate, the Puerta Macarena, beside it a Basilica houses the city's cult image and patroness of matadors, La Esperanza Macarena, a tearful Virgin seated in the midst of gaudy magnificence.
+Now there's only one main gate, the Puerta Macarena, beside which the eponymous basilica houses the city's cult image and patroness of matadors, La Esperanza Macarena, a tearful, bejewellede Virgin seated in the midst of gaudy magnificence.

 This 14th-century church retains several Mudejar features, notably its Giralda-like tower (based on the minaret of an earlier mosque) and the decoration on the Gothic portal on Plaza de San Marcos.
 The restoration of the interior, gutted by fire in 1936, has highlighted unique horseshoe arches in the nave.
 A statue of St Mark with book and quill pen, attributed to Juan de Mesa, is in the far left corner.
 In the plaza at the back of the church is the Convento de Santa Isabel, founded in 1490.
 It became a women's prison in the 19th century.
 The church dates from 1609.
 Its baroque portal, facing onto Plaza de Santa Isabel, has a bas-relief of the Visitation sculpted by Andres de Ocampo.